CyAn201792/statistics-practice/README.md

 ### 🛠️ Dual Learning Modes

 - **Guided Tutor Mode:** Breaks down each problem step-by-step, guiding you through the logical path to the solution.
-- **Exam Mode:** Simulates real test conditions by only prompting you for the final answer.
+- **Exam Mode:** Simulates real test conditions by only prompting for the final answer.

 ### 📐 Integrated Reference Tables & Dynamic Math Symbols

 - **Built-in Tables:** Quick access to essential statistical reference tables: **Cumulative Z**, **Mean-to-Z**, **Student's T**, and **Chi-Square**.
-- **Insert Symbols Palette:** Easily insert standard Greek notation like $\mu$ (mean) and $\sigma$ (standard deviation) directly into your workspace using the built-in palette above the question.
+- **Insert Symbols Palette:** Easily insert standard symbols like mu (mean) and sigma (standard deviation) directly into your workspace using the built-in palette above the question.

 ### 📈 Interactive Data Visualizations

-Once a problem is successfully solved, the application dynamically plots relevant charts—such as **Normal Distributions** and **Bar Charts**—to provide visual intuition for the numerical answer. _(Note: This feature is a work in progress but is accurate for the majority of questions)._
+Once a problem is successfully solved, the application dynamically plots relevant charts—such as **Normal Distributions** and **Bar Charts**—to provide visual intuition for the answer. _(Note: This feature is a work in progress but is accurate for the majority of questions)._

 ### 🎯 Workspace & Customization